REVENUE

 (in millions)

-We also process third-party wet gas at one of our gas processing facilities and the purity products are then sold to customers.
-We recognized $3 million, $3 million and $15 million included in other revenue on our consolidated statements of operations for the years ended December 31, 2025, 2024 and 2023, respectively.
+We also process third-party wet gas at one of our gas processing facilities, which is sold to customers.
+We recognized $3 million, $15 million and $14 million included in other revenue on our consolidated statements of operations for the years ended December 31, 2024, 2023 and 2022, respectively.

 Revenue from Marketing of Purchased Commodities

-From time-to-time, we enter into transactions for third-party production, which we report as revenue from marketing of purchased commodities on our consolidated statements of operations.
+From time-to-time, we enter into transactions for third-party production, which we report as revenue from marketing of purchased commodities on our condensed consolidated statements of operations.
 Revenues from marketing of purchased commodities results from (1) the storage or transportation of natural gas to take advantage of differences in pricing or location, (2) marketing oil sales that have resulted from third-party purchases or (3) sales of NGLs from inventory storage.
-To transport our natural gas as well as third-party volumes, we have entered into firm pipeline transportation commitments.
-We report associated expense related to the cost of marketing purchased commodities in operating expenses on our consolidated statements of operations.
+To transport our natural gas as well as third-party volumes, we have entered into firm pipeline commitments.
+We report associated expense related to our marketing of purchased commodities in total operating expenses on our consolidated statements of operations.
 We consider our performance obligations to be satisfied upon transfer of control of the commodity.

 Year ended December 31,